-The Marine Geology and Geophysics program at the University of Washington focuses on two primary areas of education and research.
+The Marine Geology and Geophysics program at the University of Washington focuses on numerous research areas - faculty and students work in marine environments around the globe.

 Marine Sediment Dynamics concerns the genesis, transport and accumulation of particulate material in the marine environment.
 Individual faculty members also pursue a number of research themes outside these two focus areas.
 Our approach to graduate student education builds on a solid academic foundation in the fundamentals of transport phenomena, fluid and continuum mechanics, geochemistry, and data analysis as a basis for understanding the geological processes within the marine environment.